Configure alerting with Prometheus and Alertmanager#

 Important

-Sample alert rules are available in:
+Sample rules are available in:

 /etc/carbonio/carbonio-prometheus/sample-rules